Last Updated on April 24, 2023 by jofitzsimons

 Proseccheria dell’Oste is a lovely little wine bar in the center of Treviso and is the perfect spot for a warm up for a Prosecco tour in the surrounding hills.
 Also located close to the fish market, the bar has a great selection of Proseccos and wines, as well as delicious Cicchetti to enjoy with your drinks.
 Make sure you also head inside to see their impressive Prosecco wall.

 Related: How To Choose The Best Prosecco – 10 Top Tips | Prosecco vs Champagne: What’s The Difference?

 If you know anything about this small Italian city you’ll probably already know that one of the absolute top things to do in Treviso is to eat tiramisu, in particular, at the very restaurant where the iconic Italian dessert was first invented; Ristorante Le Beccherie.

 Today, the restaurant does two types of tiramisu, the classic – using the exact traditional recipe – and the contemporary – which has been given a slight update.
 Personally, I found the classic a little dense and bitter, however, trying the original tiramisu recipe was certainly a unique experience.
 The contemporary, however, was lighter and slightly sweeter than the original and absolutely divine.

 Did you know that tiramisu is one of the top five Italian words known throughout the world?

 With Treviso’s close proximity to Venice, it would be wrong not to spend a least a day visiting Italy’s famous floating city.

-Traverse the picturesque canals, admire the architectural wonders in St Marks Square, visit the grand Doge’s Palace and stop for a spritz in one of the many charming osterias.
+Traverse the picturesque canals, admire the architectural wonders in St Marks Square, visit the grand Doge’s Palace and stop for a spritz or gelato in one of the many charming osterias.

 - 10 Things NOT To Do in Venice (and 10 To Do Instead)